Who is responsible for mould in a rental property in Qld ?

 Most people will be OK with mould, but some can be affected fairly badly, which is why the article below will help.

-How A Mould Smells Like?
+What Mould Smells Like?

 I’ve smelt enough mouldy homes now that I am now well familiar with the smell of mould.
 It smells a bit like my shoes.
 It is not an unpleasant smell, but it is subtle, and most people may not even realise they are, in fact, smelling mould.
+Its very subtle and often you will see if before you sell it.

 Some Sunshine Coast Mould specialist